Equivariant gluing theory on regular instanton moduli spaces: Set-up

-Suppose $X_1,X_2$ are smooth, oriented, compact, Riemannian 4-manifolds, and $P_1, P_2$ are principal $G$-bundles over $X_1,X_2$ respectively.
-Let $\Gamma$ be a finite group acting on $P_i, X_i$ from left which is smooth and orientation preserving and the action on $P_i$ cover the action on $X_i$.
+Suppose $X_1,X_2$ are smooth, oriented, compact, Riemannian 4-manifolds, and $P_1, P_2$ are principal $G$-bundles over $X_1,X_2$ respectively where $G=SU(2)$.
+Let $\Gamma$ be a finite group acting on $P_i, X_i$ from the left which is smooth and orientation preserving and such that the action on $P_i$ cover the action on $X_i$.

 $x_1\in X_1^{\Gamma}$, $x_2\in X_2^{\Gamma}$ are two isolated fixed points with equivalent isotropy representations. i.e., there exists $h\in G$ such that

 where $\rho_1,\rho_2$ are isotropy representations of $\Gamma$ at $x_1,x_2$ respectively.